SQL Management Studio%3A Enhancing Productivity with Shortcuts

 Essential SQL Management Studio Shortcuts

-Here’s a list of some of the most commonly used shortcuts in SSMS that can help you save time and effort:
+Here’s a list of some of the most commonly used shortcuts in SSMS that can help you work smarter, not harder:

 - F5: Execute the current query or batch.